flengyel/Zettel/doc/test_gen_software_components.py.md

 - when `obsidian_plugins: true` is set in `MANIFEST.software.yaml`, plugin metadata is read from `.obsidian/plugins/*/manifest.json` and written to the generated software inventory page;
 - when `obsidian_plugins: false` is set, the generated page omits the Obsidian plugin section even if plugin manifests exist;
-- attempts to write the manually authored Wiki configuration page are refused.
+- attempts to write the manually authored Wiki configuration page are refused;
+- attempts to write any non-canonical inventory output path are refused.

 ## Usage